Buried Penis Syndrome: Hidden or Concealed Penis

 If the condition is caused by the lower abdominal and pubic area fat and skin tissue covering the penis it can create a moist condition ‘under the hood’ which results in skin infection, scarring, and adhesions with associated retraction.
 A congenital pubic fat pad can become especially problematic with age as the skin and fat sag and descend to cover the penis even more.

-Buried Penis Syndrome
+Buried Penis Surgery

-If excess penile skin is the cause of buried penis syndrome, a simple circumcision or the combination of circumcision and release of suspensory ligament is performed.
+If excess penile skin is the cause of buried penis syndrome or hidden penis, a simple circumcision or the combination of circumcision and release of suspensory ligament is performed.
 Circumcision can be done under local or general anesthesia.
 The excess foreskin is removed providing a more “visually available” look of the existing penis.
 Please note that circumcision alone will not change the actual penile size.
 A combination of circumcision and suspensory ligament release can be performed for individuals suffering from buried penis syndrome due to excess penile shaft skin and the desire for further penile lengthening.
 Please note that suspensory ligament release is not required in all cases and should only be performed if additional length gains are desired.

 Buried Penis Syndrome Secondary to Botched Circumcision